-The next time you're on a BART station platform, you may notice some curious posters mixed in with the usual advertisements.
-And you have an Alameda artist to thank.
+The next time you're on the platform at the del Norte BART station in El Cerrito, you may notice some curious posters mixed in with the usual advertisements.

 One shows a man who looks like he stepped off the cover of a pulp-fiction detective novel.
 He's standing inside a BART train with an open book in his hand and only a slighty perturbed expression on his face while an Alaskan dog sled pulled by six huskies races past him in the snow-filled car.

 If you look closely at the book in his hand, you'll see that it's The Call of the Wild by Jack London.